 Froshop gave freshmen the opportunity to explore the Senior Research lab options.

-Annual Techstravaganza science fair for elementary and middle school students: This event has become very successful in previous years reaching over a thousand kids this year (2014).
+Annual Techstravaganza science fair for elementary and middle school students: This event has become very successful in previous years reaching over a thousand kids this year (2016- present).
 Other mentoring clubs and volunteers at TJ ran booths with hands-on experiments to spark the interests of future scientists.
 We hosted a panel of speakers who shared their career experiences and the influence that science and technology have had in their lives.